celestiaorg/docs/docs/developers/smart-contract-tutorial-hardhat.md

-# Deploying a smart contract to Celestia Ethermint with Hardhat
+# Deploying a Smart Contract to Celestia Ethermint with Hardhat
 <!-- markdownlint-disable MD013 -->

 In this guide you'll learn how to deploy a Solidity smart contract to Celestia Ethermint with [Hardhat](https://hardhat.org/).